-- " Relevant staff are aware of their roles and responsibilities in managing children's records under the following legislation: - Child Care Act 1991 (Early Years Services) Regulations 2016. - Child Care Act 1991 (Early Years Services) (Amendment) Regulations 2016. - Part 12 of the Child and Family Agency Act, 2013.
+- " The registered provider and relevant staff are aware of their roles and responsibilities in managing children's records under the following legislation: - Child Care Act 1991 (Early Years Services) Regulations 2016. - Child Care Act 1991 (Early Years Services) (Amendment) Regulations 2016. - Part 12 of the Child and Family Agency Act, 2013.